Unharm is a grassroots movement to make drug use legal, positive and safe.

 Unharm was founded in 2014.
 At the time, co-founder and Executive Director Will Tregoning was working on drug policy as a research consultant to government, and becoming frustrated that while the War on Drugs had failed, there was no real alternative.
 Despite promising reforms worldwide, the discussion about drugs was based on dishonesty about who used drugs and why.
 Privileged people were relatively immune from the harms of prohibition and, combined with the risks of admitting to illegal drug use, that meant many people with the capacity to help weren’t getting involved.
 Journalist and author Lisa Pryor wrote about these issues in her 2011 book A small book about drugs.
 In conversation, Will and Lisa came up with the idea for Unharm and brought in co-founders Miles Hunt, a lawyer and activist, and Gideon Warhaft, an entrepreneur with a long involvement in drug policy.
 They established Unharm as a not-for-profit, volunteer-run organisation in 2014.

-Will came to drug law reform from a background in drug and alcohol program evaluation, social policy research and communications consultancy.
+Will's professional background is in drug and alcohol program evaluation, social policy research and communications consultancy.
 He completed a Bachelor of Arts with First Class Honours and a PhD in Cultural Studies at the University of Sydney before beginning a career as a research and evaluation consultant to Australian government departments and agencies.
 Will’s professional experience made him aware of true scale, patterns and demographics of illicit drug consumption across Australia, and the lack of evidence of the effectiveness of the enforcement programs that receive the bulk of the Australian illicit drug budget.
 Since founding Unharm in 2014 he’s made regular media appearances calling for fair and pragmatic drug policy to reduce drug-related harm.